-Using the cache operator, you can find out what the most recent cache of a specified webpage.
+Using the cache operator, you can find the most recent cache of a specified webpage.

 allintext:content social links

-This operator is a more global operator that allows you to find any terms showing up on a webpage in any area – like the title, the page itself, the URL, and elsewhere.
+This operator is more global in that it allows you to find terms showing up in any area of the webpage, such as the title, the page itself, the URL, and elsewhere.

 word one intext: other term